TKaterina/shape-of-sound-exp/exp1_2/README.md

 # FAQs

+# Set-up

+1. Open PsychoPy version 2023.2.3 -> This is PsychoPy not PsychoPy2 in the startmenu.

 # No sound?

 In Windows Sound menu (under right hand side of task bar), ensure that 'Headphones' is the selected output.